Sales via Facebook and Instagram store

 About the artwork: A farmer field with haystacks was just next to Claude Monet’s garden in Giverny.
 In fact, the constructions depicted are not haystacks but granaries, or grainstacks, covered with conical roofs.
 These thatched roofs protected the grain from moisture and rodents until the very spring.
 The title’s exact translation from the French "Muele" is "Grainstacks," but the series has come to be known as the Haystacks.

 In 1890, Monet was 50 years old.
 Every day during six months (from August to January), he was going out to the field west of his garden to perform one of the most important revolutions in pictorial art.
 The Grainstacks was the first Monet’s series of paintings composed of a huge number of canvases.
 It has begun a special figurative form which the artist would later continue to work on in London and Rouen.
 "At the start, I was just like everyone else: I thought two canvases would be enough, one for cloudy weather and one for sunshine.
 But no sooner had I begun to paint than the lighting changed, two were no longer enough if I was to render a truthful impression of a specific aspect of nature and not end up with a picture from a number of different impressions," Monet later said.
 By the end of January, he completed 25 pictures.

 Gustave Geffroy, a famous French writer, a friend and biographer of Monet, saw in this series a grandiose effect stretching far beyond the farmer field in Giverny.
 For him, the haystacks represented "the poetry of the universe in the small space of a field., a synthetic summary of the meteors and the elements."

-To comprehend the poetry of the universe today, you should go to the USA: Chicago and Boston.
-The Americans bought practically all paintings from The Grainstacks Series by Monet.
+To comprehend the poetry of the universe today, you should go to the Chicago and Boston in the USA — the Americans bought practically all paintings from The Grainstacks Series by Monet.

 2. Pond with Water Lilies, 1919Bidding: the Christie’s, 2008.